yaronGithub/Tripza-AI/DEMO_SCRIPT.md

 - Demonstrate saved trips dashboard

 ## Value Proposition (30 seconds)
-> "TripCraft takes what used to be hours of research and planning and turns it into a 5-minute, intelligent process.
+> "Tripza AI takes what used to be hours of research and planning and turns it into a 5-minute, intelligent process.
 We're not just showing you attractions - we're creating optimized experiences."

 ## Future Vision & Closing (30 seconds)
 > "We're already working on collaborative planning for groups, real-time updates, and AI-powered personalization that learns from your preferences.
-But even today, TripCraft saves travelers time while helping them discover more."
+But even today, Tripza AI saves travelers time while helping them discover more."

 **Call to Action:**
-> "Try TripCraft for your next trip - because life's too short for bad itineraries."
+> "Try Tripza AI for your next trip - because life's too short for bad itineraries."

 ## Technical Talking Points (If Asked)